VeggieSailor/awesome-vegan/README.md

 ## Games

 * [VeganOption](https://www.github.com/squeek502/VeganOption) - A Minecraft mod that seeks to add vegan alternatives to all Minecraft mob/animal products.
+* [Vegan On a Desert Island](https://gitlab.com/voadi/voadi) - 2D adventure game about being a vegan on a desert island.

 ## Guides
 * [Plant Based News](https://www.plantbasednews.org/)